tajwenzel/Student-Loan-Simulator/README.md

 # Student-Loan-Simulator
-Flexible function for simulating different repayment plans
+Flexible function for simulating different repayment plans at once